zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_storage_group_attachment_module.rst

     <td></td>
     <td></td>
     <td>
-        <div>The name of the CPC with the partition containing the HBA.</div>
+        <div>The name of the CPC that has the partition and is associated with the storage group.</div>
     </td>
     </tr>